N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 node app.js &
 echo all done!
 ````
+REMEMBER!
 - change permissions to allow execution ```chmod +x prov-app.sh```
 - execute the script ```./prov-app.sh```

+ALSO!
+- when you used a git clone, it names the cloned repo the same name as on github- to change the local repo name add the new name after the url
+ALSO!
+- you can use npm start or node app.js (for our purposes)

 - to test
   - create new VM
   - ssh in